rudelm/rudelm.github.io/content/post/2018-11-21-configure-influxdb-to-store-its-data-in-a-different-folder.md

 title: Configure influxDB to store its data in a different folder
 url: /2018/11/21/configure-influxdb-to-store-its-data-in-a-different-folder/
 ---
 The default location of the influxDB data is /var/lib/influxdb.
-If you want to change the location, you&#8217;ll need to configure three folders to be in a different place.
+If you want to change the location, you'll need to configure three folders to be in a different place.
 The changes should be done in the file /etc/influxdb/influxdb.conf

 ```
 ...